 Hello there.
 My name is Philip Kelly and I'm a Software Engineer.
-I have a crush on Ruby on Rails, but I'm not monogamous.
-I've been using the pseudonym chatche online for some time, but people also call me pk.
+My professional background is in Ruby on Rails, however I've been working more and more on the FE using React / Redux JS and Angular.js.
 I grew up in the bay area with lots of computers, thanks to my father's job at IBM.
 My MS-DOS gaming career debuted the day he brought home our first 386 PC.
 I started programming in BASIC on my TI-86 calculator in high school and made my first graphical game in QBasic, called "Tic-Tac-Yo-Momma!"

-I received a BS in Computer Science from CSU Chico in 2008.
+I received a BS in Computer Science from CSU Chico.
 I enjoyed my time in Chico so much that I stayed and worked for Research Solutions, a small document delivery company.
 I learned a lot and wore many different technical hats: front-end developer, back-end engineer, sys-admin.
 However, in 2009 I began to tire of working almost exclusively on in-house applications, and leapt at the chance to intern with the interaction designers and strategists at ZURB.
-Working at ZURB was an awesome experience, but life had its way of catching up with me and I became a freelancer living the mercenary life with my girlfriend wife in Oakland.
-In August of 2012 I started working full time with the good folks at Spongecell.
-In 2014 my wife and I packed up our bags and moved to New York City to embark a new adventure.
-Laughs were had, friends were made, but the siren's call of California brought us back west in the summer of 2017.
-Travel and adventure are the names of our current game.
-At least for a little while.
+Working at ZURB was an awesome experience.
+Using this knowledge I started a freelancing career in Oakland.
+In August of 2012 I started working full time with the good folks at Spongecell (acquired by flashtalking).

 If you wanna find out more about me, I leave internet footprints in lots of places.
 Words go on twitter, code on github, and pics on flickr.
 I love DIY projects, it's a great way to take a break from the computer.
 Check out my instructables.